-By spending so much money in advertising how fast their respective graphics cards are becoming with each passing year, PC hardware manufacturers make the average consumers forget one basic thing: A High-end graphics card isn’t for every PC builder out there.
+By spending so much money on advertising how fast their respective graphics cards are becoming with each passing year, PC hardware manufacturers make the average consumers forget one essential thing: A High-end graphics card isn’t for every PC builder out there.

-In fact, if you limit yourself to 1080p AAA titles, there are many ‘budget’ graphics cards which can get the job done without breaking your wallet.
+If you limit yourself to 1080p AAA titles, many ‘budget’ graphics cards can get the job done without breaking your wallet.

 One of such GPUs is the Red Devil Radeon RX 580 by the PowerColor.
-Going by its name, red color is used with the black which gives it a very good look.
+The red color with the black gives it a perfect look.
 Unlike many GPUs in its range, this one has a metal shroud for the cooler.

 In terms of specs, this video card 2304 stream processors + 2000 MHz memory clock speed with an improved 256-bit memory interface.
 Clocked at 1325 MHz, it takes power from a 8+6 power connection.
 Thanks to its 6+1 multi-phase design board, it runs more efficiently and overclocks with stability.

-In order to keep the card cooler, it has nickel-plated heat pipe with two 100 mm fans, while there’s the Mute Fan technology which allows the fan to completely turn off, if the temp hits below the 60 c mark.
+To keep the card cooler, it has a nickel-plated heat pipe with two 100 mm fans, while there’s the Mute Fan technology that allows the fan to completely turn off if the temp hits below the 60 c mark.
 The reason behind this is the large heatsink, but that heatsink also makes it larger than other similar cards.

-Apart from the relative high power consumption, we couldn’t find any real flaw in this card.
+Apart from the relatively high power consumption, we couldn’t find any real flaws in this card.
 I used the word real because you can’t expect 1440p gaming in this price range.

-So, as I said earlier, if you want to play only 1080p games, it’s a good option to pair it with your Ryzen 5 3600.
+So, as I said earlier, if you want to play only 1080p games, it’s a good option to pair it with your Ryzen 5 3600 / 3600X or 3600XT.
 Yes, it was released way back in 2017 but is still good if you’re looking for an under 200 graphics card.

 - Stream processor 2304 units